rock-02/bankbackend/README.md

 **Front-End Repository:** [https://github.com/rock-02/bankmanage-ui](https://github.com/rock-02/bankmanage-ui)

+\*\* In this project PostGreSql Database is Used from render platform and Project is also deployed n render.

 ## 1. Create a Bank

 To create a new bank, use the POST method with the following request body: